david-ruffin/sec-filer-downloader/README.md

-# SEC Filing Downloader
+# SEC Filing Analyzer

-A powerful tool for downloading and converting SEC EDGAR filings to readable PDF format, enhanced with LLM capabilities for intuitive company lookup.
+A powerful tool for downloading, analyzing, and converting SEC EDGAR filings to readable PDF format, enhanced with LLM capabilities for intuitive company lookup and content analysis.
+Includes comprehensive test results and feedback tracking to improve analysis quality.

 ## Features